 Prediction Scheme Project

 The aim of this project was to make practical use of our Daily Analysis of Rainfall and Temperature (DART) Study to create plausible, climate-based daily weather predictions.
-The project had no intended application apart from personal interest, and was only instigated because of boredom during the first period of strict COVID-19 restrictions in 2020.
+The project had no intended application apart from personal interest, and was initiated because of boredom during the strict COVID-19 restrictions in 2020.

 The result of the week-long investigation and development is a statistical prediction scheme that produces daily predictions of temperature and rain that are based solely on past weather data.
 The predictions are generated in XML for the next calendar year.